 Rachel Grinberg provides expert analysis and consulting support on issues involving price-fixing litigation, due diligence for mergers and acquisitions, class actions, and bankruptcies.
 She specializes in developing economic estimation techniques to determine whether anticompetitive conduct occurred and to measure its impact.
 She has led numerous economic analyses in large antitrust matters involving allegations of collusion and monopolization and the potential anti-competitive effects of mergers.
 She is also an expert in the insurance allocation arena for dispute resolution and coverage litigation.

 Dr. Grinberg’s work includes analyzing competitive effects and estimation of damages in a wide range of industries.
-She specializes in developing robust estimation techniques in the presence of missing, corrupt, and contaminated data.
-She has in-depth expertise in microsimulation modeling, including Monte Carlo simulations and competitive risk models, as well as damages and potential anti-competitive effect estimation using well-accepted econometric models.
+Her specialties include developing robust estimation methodologies in the presence of missing, corrupt, and contaminated data.
+Dr. Grinberg has in-depth expertise in microsimulation modeling, including Monte Carlo simulations and competitive risk models, as well as damages and potential anti-competitive effect estimation using well-accepted econometric models.

 Prior to joining Bates White, Dr. Grinberg was a researcher at the Department of Mathematics at the University of California at San Diego.
-She received the Alexander von Humboldt research fellowship, which promotes academic cooperation between scientists and scholars from abroad and in Germany.
+She received the Alexander von Humboldt research fellowship, which promotes academic cooperation between scientists and scholars from Germany and the United States.